R-ia/odin-recipes/README.md

 # odin-recipes
 this website contains some recipes.
+(basic html)